 Similarly, the lower abs bulge forward under acute pressure with each lift of the hips when performing reverse crunches.
 Each of these moves is independently injurious to the core, and when combined intra-abdominal pressure increases even more dramatically.
 When the abdominal muscles bulge forward, the pelvic floor echoes that in a similar external bulge, stressing and weakening the pelvic floor muscles.
 No matter how strong you are, crunches and reverse crunches compromise core health.

 Very few people, athletes and fitness instructors included, have the core strength to safely lift both legs off the floor from a back-lying position without bulging the abs and arching the back.
+This makes double leg lifts a risk for even the most active people.
 If you cannot lift both straight legs off the floor with your belly button absolutely fastened to the spine, while exhaling and drawing your abs even flatter to the spine, you should not lift both legs off the floor at the same time while lying on your back.
 This will cause or worsen abdominal separation and compromise spinal health.